jaspergeer/DynEconomy/README.md

 # DynEconomy
-A dynamic economy plugin for Minecraft Spigot
+This is a Spigot plugin I built for a Towny/Economy server that I thought I'd share

 Tested on Spigot 1.16